tauoverpi/zangle/README.md

             return error.@"Expected delimiter to not be null";
         }

-        testing.expectEqualStrings(expected.resource, header.resource) catch return error.@"Resource is not the same";
+        testing.expectEqual(expected.resource, header.resource) catch return error.@"Resource is not the same";
         testing.expectEqual(expected.type, header.type) catch return error.@"Type is not the same";
     }